wagiminator/AVR-Programmer/picoISP_Programmer/README.md

 # picoISP Programmer for AVR MCU based on CH552E
-The CH55x-based picoISP is a simple and cheap USB-based in-system programmer (ISP) for AVR microcontrollers with voltage selection switch (5V and 3.3V) and compatible with the [USBtinyISP](https://learn.adafruit.com/usbtinyisp) or the [USBasp](https://www.fischl.de/usbasp/) depending on the firmware.
-The picoISP supports a wide range of AVR microcontrollers, including the ATtiny and ATmega series, and can be used with a variety of software development tools such as the Arduino IDE, Atmel Studio, and AVRDUDE.
+The CH55x-based picoISP is a simple and cheap USB-based in-system programmer (ISP) for AVR microcontrollers with voltage selection switch (5V and 3.3V) and compatible with the [USBtinyISP](https://learn.adafruit.com/usbtinyisp), the [USBasp](https://www.fischl.de/usbasp/), or the [STK500](https://ww1.microchip.com/downloads/en/AppNotes/doc2525.pdf) depending on the firmware.
+The picoISP supports a wide range of AVR microcontrollers, including the ATtiny and ATmega series, and can be used with a variety of software development tools such as the Arduino IDE, Atmel Studio, and AVRdude.

 ![picoISP_pic1.jpg](https://raw.githubusercontent.com/wagiminator/AVR-Programmer/master/picoISP_Programmer/documentation/picoISP_pic1.jpg)